johnwesterman/illumio_core/README.md

 Tuesday December 13, 2022 20:29

 Changed:
-1. Remove the "redirection" from all linux commands replacing them with angle brackets.
-2. Removed references to "yum" and replacing with "dnf".
-3. 'dnf install' instead of 'rpm -ivh' for RPM installations so dependencies are resolved if there are any.
+1. Minor edits related to VEN repo installation.
 ```

 ## Install base packages

 Note: Some of this is used during testing of PCE connectivity and will not be installed in production.
 Almost all of this is optional.
 You may find you do not need any of it to get your project off the ground.

 There are two ways I do this.
 The first is "bare minimum software" which will get you up and running in the shortest amount of time.
-The second is a ton of tools to do onsite troubleshooting for networking and such.
+The second are tools to do onsite troubleshooting for networking and such.

 For bare minimum:
 ```